 Useful Educational Guides

-Not too many years ago the only status indicators we had in our automobiles were a coolant temperature gauge, a voltage or battery charge indicator a speedometer and an oil pressure gauge if we were lucky.
-Today we can also monitor our engine speed and diagnostics, brake pad condition, tyre pressures, fuel consumption, air bag condition, seat belt usage, windscreen washer bottle fluid level as well as progress towards our destination, and probably several more parameters besides.
+Not too many years ago the only status indicators we had in our automobiles were a coolant temperature gauge, a voltage or battery charge indicator, a speedometer and an oil pressure gauge if we were lucky.
+Today we can also monitor our engine speed and diagnostics, brake pad condition, tire pressures, fuel consumption, air bag condition, seat belt usage, windshield washer bottle fluid level as well as progress towards our destination, and probably several more parameters besides.
 Some components of our vehicle however remain difficult or impractical to monitor such things as the state of the camshaft drive belt or the brake fluid condition for example.
-In these cases the component is usually ‘lifed’ i.e. it is recommended for renewal or overhaul after a set period of time or mileage.
-In order to comply with this recommended maintenance however, and also to schedule routine servicing perhaps, we obviously need to monitor the vehicle’s use with a mileometer which provides us with a readout of the total distance travelled from new or from the last service.
+In these cases, the component is usually ‘lifed’ i.e. it is recommended for renewal or overhaul after a set period of time or mileage.
+In order to comply with this recommended maintenance however, and also to schedule routine servicing perhaps, we obviously need to monitor the vehicle’s use with an odometer which provides us with a readout of the total distance travelled from new or from the last service.

 A similar situation exists with hydraulic systems; not too many years ago the only instrumentation fitted to a hydraulic power unit would probably be a fluid thermometer, a sight glass and a pressure gauge.
 If we were lucky and the system was relatively new, the pressure gauge may even have worked, but more often than not its needle would be found lying at the bottom of the dial, the victim of pressure spikes or mechanical vibration.

 Developed from their extensive range of flow measuring devices, the principle of operation of the Webtec unit is by means of a variable orifice flow meter and magnetic switch which senses the position of a piston.
 Sensing flow rather than pressure means that trapped-in pressure or pressure created by reactive loads (or thermal expansion) when the system is shut down cannot generate a false usage reading.
-The unit can be installed in any part of the hydraulic system and is capable of operating with pressures up to 420 bar.
-Flow rates up to 200 L/min can be passed through the unit with minimal flow resistance; for example, with a forward flow rate of 200 L/min the pressure drop through the unit would typically be less than 3 bar.
+The unit can be installed in any part of the hydraulic system and is capable of operating with pressures up to 6000 psi (420 bar).
+Flow rates up to 52 gpm (200 L/min) can be passed through the unit with minimal flow resistance; for example, with a forward flow rate of 52 gpm (200 L/min) the pressure drop through the unit would typically be less than 45 psi (3 bar).
 It is also possible to reverse flow through the unit, although counting does not occur in the reverse flow direction.